aasimohyeah/Backend-Course-Jonas/README.md

 findByIdAndUpdate causes middleware to not run
 ctrl+shift+P in VS code for pug beautify
 test1234 default
-mapbox related stuff in: tour.pug
+mapbox related stuff commented out in: tour.pug